 My artistic practice is dedicated to the study of the anthropology of the place.
 Through contact with different forms of ethnographic evidence, I explore the flaws of intertemporal information, collective memory and its' transmission.
 In my works, I try to reflect collective performative knowledge, the ways of transmission beyond the boundaries of the physical body and place.
 Such performative knowledge erases the boundaries of locality, transforming this locality into new mobility.

 For me, one of the defining characteristics of a person's movement is the way they perceive the space around him/her.
-It seems that the ability of a person to choose his / her own habitat, to control or even change this environment, creates a special property of mobility.
-This mobility creates a special memory of a place: a memory without clear physical boundaries.
+It seems that the ability of a person to choose his / her own habitat, to control or even change this environment, creates a significant property of mobility.
+This mobility creates a particular memory of a place: a memory without clear physical boundaries.
 We are surrounded by many movements, determined by many factors and elements.
-Determining the nature of movement is extremely difficult, since each movement creates its own vector and, thus, it's own story.
+Determining the nature of the movement is extremely difficult since each movement creates its own vector and, thus, its own story.
 In my practice, I research these movements.
-Through an ecological approach, I observe the diversity of the places' nature, and the circulation of movements in them.
+Through an ecological approach, I observe the diversity of the places' nature and the circulation of movements in them.
 I observe what kind of movement this or that place possesses, I investigate to what extent the place possesses the memory of generations.
 Exploring the archival data of this or that local reality, through artistic experiments, I seek the unique nature of collective knowledge.
-For me this knowledge is a kind of spatial form: an ecosystem, where the narrative of its inhabitants goes beyond its own historical context.
+For me, this knowledge is a kind of spatial form: an ecosystem, where the narrative of its inhabitants goes beyond its own historical context.
 Where contextual displacement forms a special field for one's own artistic experiment, ultimately creating a single living archive.